The deadline to submit your abstract is Thursday, 17 February 2022.

 - YPHSIG (Young People's Health Special Interest Group)

 What are the presentation opportunities?

 Authors of successful abstracts will be offered either an oral or poster presentation opportunity.
 The programme lead for each category will also be able to nominate one abstract from their group which they feel is suitable for plenary presentation

 The Conference Organising Committee will review these nominations and select nine for the coveted plenary presentation slots.
 This is an exciting opportunity for authors to present their work to the main auditorium during the plenary sessions.

 Where are papers published?

-All those submissions that are accepted for presentation will be published in a supplement to the May edition of the Archives of Disease in Childhood.
+All submissions that are accepted for presentation will be published in the online supplement and the online publication of our journal, Archives of Disease in Childhood.

 How do I submit?